Advocating in a Pandemic

 Practice COVID-19 best practices, including washing your hands, wearing a mask, and keeping an appropriate distance away from others.
 This will reduce the chance that you carry COVID-19 asymptomatically.
 Consider talking to the child about the guidelines before you go visit.

-If you travel outside of Indiana, notify your CASA supervisor before scheduling visits within 14 days of your travel to determine whether you should wait.
+If you travel outside of Indiana, notify your CASA coordinator before scheduling visits within 14 days of your travel to determine whether you should wait.

 All in-person visits should be scheduled with the caregiver ahead of time.
 No unannounced visits should take place at this time.
 Immediately before the visit, call to confirm that everyone in the home continues to be free from symptoms associated with COVID-19.
 Discuss the use of masks with the caregiver before the visit.
 In-person visits must be postponed if any person in the child’s placement has any of the symptoms of COVID-19 or has been exposed to a person with a confirmed or suspected case of COVID-19.

-During an in-person visit, the volunteer and any participating GAL/CASA staff must observe the following recommended CDC social distancing guidelines:
+During an in-person visit, the volunteer and any participating CASA staff must observe the following recommended CDC social distancing guidelines:

 Avoid close contact.